Fair Class-Incremental Learning using Sample Weighting: Experiments

-\textbf{Models and Hyperparameters}.
 Following the experimental setups of \citep{DBLP:conf/iclr/ChaudhryRRE19, DBLP:conf/nips/MirzadehFPG20}, we use a two-layer MLP with each 256 neurons for the MNIST, FMNIST, Biased MNIST, and DRUG datasets.
 For the BiasBios dataset, we use a pre-trained BERT language model\,\citep{DBLP:conf/naacl/DevlinCLT19}.
+We employ single-head evaluation where a final layer of the model is shared for all tasks\,\citep{DBLP:journals/corr/abs-1805-09733, DBLP:conf/eccv/ChaudhryDAT18}.
+To solve the fairness-aware optimization problems and find optimal sample weights, we use CPLEX, a high-performance optimization solver developed by IBM that specializes in solving linear programming (LP).
+See Sec.~\ref{appendix:optimization_solver} for experiments comparing CPLEX with another LP solver, HiGHS\,\citep{huangfu2018parallelizing}.
 For our buffer storage, we store 32 samples per sensitive group for all experiments.
 For the hyperparameters $\alpha$, $\lambda$, and $\tau$ used in our algorithms, we perform cross-validation with a sequential grid search to find their optimal parameters.
-Model details and hyperparameter set are provided in Sec.~\ref{appendix:exp-details}.
+Model details and hyperparameter set are provided in Sec.~\refappendix{appendix:models_hyparparmas}.